Business Interruption Insurance

 Because of the widespread and devastating losses associated with COVID-19, businesses began seeking business interruption insurance despite, in many cases, the lack of physical damage to their properties.
-As small businesses continue filing business interruption insurance claims, insurance companies are relying on exclusions to deny coverage.
+As small businesses continue filing business interruption insurance claims, insurance companies rely on exclusions to deny coverage.
 Standard business interruption insurance policies usually exclude coverage for losses resulting from communicable diseases and contaminants.
-This expanded coverage is available, but for a much higher premium.
+This expanded coverage is available but for a much higher premium.

 If you are uncertain about whether your business interruption insurance will cover your losses during these unprecedented times, you should contact an insurance coverage attorney with experience in the area of business interruption insurance claims.
 At Slater & Zurz, we’ve been successfully handling business and commercial insurance cases for over 40 years.
-We’ve built a solid track record of success in assisting our clients get the coverage to which they are entitled.
+We’ve built a solid track record of success in assisting our clients in getting the coverage they are entitled to.
 Call or email us to set up a free consultation with a member of our team.
 We’re here to serve your needs in any way we can.

 Coronavirus-related costs can add up quickly.